SpringBoard03/Unified-Military-Analytics-and-Comparison--Group-1/Milestone 02/README.md

 Key KPIs generated include:

 * **Power Index Rank Gap**
-  Measures the difference in military ranking between countries, helping identify relative power differences.

 * **Assets per Capita**
-  Evaluates how military resources compare relative to the population size of a country.

 * **Defense Budget-to-GDP Ratio**
-  Indicates how much of a country's economic output is allocated to defense spending.

 These KPIs enable **comparative analysis and performance evaluation** between nations.